Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ### Lighting
 _Poll is up for this_

-### POIs
+### POIs in Rooms
 When building a room, you need to include POIs.
 This can be done by adding Jigsaw Blocks.
+A POI will be generated against the Jigsaw, so it must be placed a bit further.
+This means that for a free standing poi, the Jigsaw must be placed 2 blocks deep in the floor.
+The same applies to halfway POIs, but for those you must also have the small line on the Jigsaw block towards you, and away from the wall.
+It should also be placed against the wall.
+The ceiling Jigsaw must be placed 2 layers in the ceiling.
+For the in-wall Jigsaw, however, placement is different.
+Those must be placed against the wall, with the face towards the wall.
+This is because when it generates, it generates towards the wall, and thus be placed inside.
+A placement example is on the server, or can be loaded with `jigsaw example name`.

-Load `jigsaw_palette`, control middle-click the one you want, and place it on the correct location.
+Load `jigsaw_palette` to get the correct settings for all Jigsaw blocks.
+You can control middle-click the one you want, and place it on the correct location.
+They are named, so they are distinguishable in your inventory.
+Keep in mind how far the POI you place will reach in every dimension, they will destroy blocks when necessary!
+In-wall POIs do carve deep, and free standing go up high.

 ### Server build indicators
 _To be filled_